COL Asset Management Debt Collection Harassment? Stop the Calls!

 If so, you may be a victim of COL Asset Management debt collection harassment.
 The list above is not all the numbers that COL Asset Management uses.
 Also, calls can be from a different number, and it still be COL Asset Management calling you.
 Contact our office right away so we can start the process to stop COL Asset Management from calling you illegally.
 Above all, no one should live with harassment.

 Is COL Asset Management a scam?
 No, COL Asset Management has been in business since 2015.

 Can COL Asset Management seize my property?
 COL Asset Management can’t seize your property, but there are some exceptions.
-If the debt was tied to the property the collector may be able to repossess it.
-Or, if the collector has sued and obtain a judgment against you, the debt collector may be able to take certain property as permitted by the court.
+If the debt was tied to the property, the collector may be able to repossess it.
+Or, if the collector has sued and obtained a judgment against you, the debt collector may be able to take certain property as permitted by the court.

 Can COL Asset Management sue me?
 Yes, COL Asset Management can sue you so long as the debt is within the statute of limitations.

 Can COL Asset Management report my debt to the collections bureaus?
 Yes, Debt collectors are allowed to place the collection account on your credit report